 You may have heard that games and applications perform better with dual channel memory compared to single channel memory, but why is this the case, and how much of an improvement can you expect?

-In this comparison I’ve benchmarked 16 different games at all setting levels as well as 9 different CPU benchmarks to show you the differences in performance and help you decide if you should buy or upgrade to dual channel memory in your laptop.
+In this comparison I’ve benchmarked 16 different games in a laptop at all setting levels as well as 9 different CPU benchmarks to show you the differences in performance and help you decide if you should buy or upgrade to dual channel memory in your laptop.

 Check the full review of the P950EP that I was testing with in the video here: https://www.youtube.com/watch?v=dIHCiEd7GE8